Our Services

 Stay in touch with your healthcare provider, especially during the first few weeks:

-If you're experiencing burning, tingling, or stabbing pain in your extremities and suspect it may be related to diabetes, use Ubie's free AI-powered Diabetic Neuropathy symptom checker to evaluate your symptoms and better understand your condition before your next doctor's visit.
+If you're experiencing burning, tingling, or stabbing pain in your extremities and suspect it may be related to diabetes, take Ubie's free AI-powered symptom checker to get a personalized assessment of your symptoms and learn what might be causing them before your next doctor's visit.

 Remember, this information is not a substitute for professional medical advice.
 Always speak to your doctor about any symptoms that could be life-threatening or serious, and before starting or changing any medication regimen.
 Your healthcare provider can help you weigh the benefits and risks of Lyrica vs Cymbalta for pain and find the best strategy to manage your diabetic nerve pain.